Abraham I. Shiplacoff: 1917 legislative session

-1918 and after
+1918 legislative session

+Shiplacoff became the leader of the Socialists in the State Assembly for the 1918 legislative session.

 On February 11, 1918, Shiplacoff and his 9 socialist colleagues in the assembly refused to support a resolution of admiration for Abraham Lincoln because it included language expressing gratitude for American soldiers fighting in France.
 The Democratic Assemblyman who had introduced the resolution attacked Shiplacoff, stating:

 Mr. Speaker, I have sat here long enough watching the tactics of some of the members of this House.
 As a true American I will refuse to sit here longer with members whose hearts are touched with treason.
 I come from the South, where the people sometimes take the law into their own hands.
 I do not approve of that, but when a man won't stand up for his country he is against it.
 If this thing happens again let the Lord have pity on their souls.

 During the same session, Assemblyman George R. Fearon accused the socialists of preaching free love, to which Shiplacoff replied: "I am sure that if some of the Socialists preach free love, some of the Republicans practice it."

 Shiplacoff was elected to the governing National Executive Committee of the Socialist Party in 1918, remaining in that post through the Emergency National Convention held in Chicago in 1919.

-In the fall of 1918 Shiplacoff ran as a Socialist candidate for the United States House of Representatives.
+In the fall of 1918 Shiplacoff ran as a Socialist candidate for the United States House of Representatives, in part because he could not support his family on his Assembly salary.
 Because the Socialist Party had outpolled the Democrats (9228 to 8290) in the district's previous election, leading to the election of a Republican, Shiplacoff's candidacy led to calls for a Democratic-Republican "fusion candidate" to prevent his victory.
 The sitting Republican candidate, Reuben Haskell, offered to withdraw from the race should polls indicate that he had fewer votes than Democratic candidate George W. Martin.
 The plan was never put into action, however.
 Haskell did not withdraw and defeated Shiplacoff and Martin in November 1918.